Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 9) Areas that can be reasonably described as being owned by a force that is not the Nova Corporation is restricted to all personnel except personnel ranking Classification - O and Security Personnel.

-10) The Underwater Sector in general is restricted to Security Personnel.
+10) The Underwater Sector in general is restricted to Security Personnel and Engineering Personnel.

 *a) Innovation Personnel internally ranking Expert Innovator or above may enter, along with proper testing personnel, for the express purpose of Innovation.
 When not testing, permission from the Innovation Department directorate is required.*